Manuel Vázquez Montalbán

-Manuel Vázquez Montalbán (14 June 1939–18 October 2003) was a prolific Spanish writer from Catalonia: journalist, novelist, poet, essayist, anthologue, prologist, humorist, critic and political prisoner as well as a gastronome and a FC Barcelona supporter.
+Manuel Vázquez Montalbán (14 June 1939–18 October 2003) was a prolific Spanish writer from Barcelona: journalist, novelist, poet, essayist, anthologue, prologist, humorist, critic and political prisoner as well as a gastronome and an FC Barcelona supporter.

 Biography

 Vázquez Montalbán was born in Barcelona on 14 June 1939.
 His parents did not register his birth until 27 July; many sources show 27 July or 14 July as his birth date.
-He studied Philosophy at the Autonomous University of Barcelona and was also a member of the Unified Socialist Party of Catalonia.
-He spent 18 months in prison after attending a 1962 miner's strike.
+He studied philosophy at the Autonomous University of Barcelona and was also a member of the Unified Socialist Party of Catalonia.
+He spent 18 months in prison after participating in a 1962 miner's strike.

 He began writing poetry in 1967.
 He is one of the Novísimos from Jose María Castellet.
 His poetic works until 1986 are collected in Memoria y deseo ("Memory and desire").

 The same characteristic features of his poetry appear in his novels.
 Los mares del Sur, part of the Pepe Carvalho series, won the Planeta Award in 1979, bringing fame for both the writer and the fictional detective, who would later be portrayed in films, TV series and comic strips.
 In 1988, he wrote and published a children's book called, Escenas de la Literatura Universal y Retratos de Grandes Autores (English version as "Scenes from World Literature and Portraits of Greatest Authors"), which is illustrated by Willi Glasauer, and published by Círculo de Lectores.
 This children's book includes fun facts, trivia, and information accompanied by photos and Willi Glasauer's illustrations of the likes of Ramón del Valle-Inclán, Gabriel García Márquez, Hermann Hesse, Agatha Christie, Federico García Lorca, William Shakespeare, Samuel Beckett, Günter Grass, Marguerite Duras, Miguel de Cervantes, Elias Canetti, Johann Wolfgang von Goethe, Albert Camus, Jonathan Swift, Virginia Woolf, Franz Kafka, Doris Lessing, Vladimir Nabokov, Jorge Luis Borges, James Joyce, Jean-Paul Sartre, Thomas Mann, William Faulkner, and Ernest Hemingway.

 Other narrative works include narrative productions Galíndez (1991), winner of the National Narrative Award; El estrangulador (The strangler) (1994) and Erec y Enide (Erec and Enide) (2002).
 In 1992 he published Autobiografía del general Franco, which was awarded the 1994 international prize Premio Internacional de Literatura Ennio Flaiano.
 He also wrote non-literary works in Catalan, notably L'art del menjar a Catalunya (1977).

 For many years, he contributed columns and articles to the Madrid-based daily newspaper El País.

+In 1974, he wrote the libretto for Salvador Dalí's opera-poem Être Dieu (To Be God), with music by French avant-garde composer Igor Wakhévitch.

 He died in Bangkok, Thailand, while returning to his home country from a speaking tour of Australia.
 His last book, La aznaridad, was published posthumously.